SerenityOS/serenity/README.md

 ## License

 SerenityOS is licensed under a 2-clause BSD license.
+Click <a href="https://github.com/SerenityOS/serenity/blob/master/LICENSE">here</a> for more information.